anywhichway/node-require/README.md

 <script src="node-require"></script>
 ```

-You can then require any of the modules you have exported using normal require syntax along with other Javascript code, e.g.
+You can then require any of the modules you have exported using normal require syntax along with other JavaScript code, e.g.

 ```
 <script>